Wittenberg interpretation of Copernicus

 The Wittenberg Interpretation refers to the work of astronomers and mathematicians at the University of Wittenberg in response to the heliocentric model of the Solar System proposed by Nicholas Copernicus, in his 1543 book De revolutionibus orbium coelestium.
 The Wittenberg Interpretation fostered an acceptance of the heliocentric model and had a part in beginning the Scientific Revolution.

 In 1543, Nicholas Copernicus changed the scientific world by publishing De revolutionibus orbium coelestium.
-This was the first time that a heliocentric model had seriously been considered, and publicised, and a resulted in a slew of opinions on how the universe may worked.
+This was the first time that a heliocentric model had seriously been considered, and publicised, and resulted in a slew of opinions on how the universe may work.
 One such place that these debates existed was the University of Wittenberg which was home to many astronomers, astrologists and mathematicians, such as Erasmus Reinhold, Philip Melanchthon, Caspar Peucer, Georg Rheticus, and Albrecht Hohenzollern.
 The work of such figures became known as the Wittenberg Interpretation, which historians recognise as important in fostering acceptance for the heliocentric explanation of the universe, and the wider shift of public views over time; and the beginning of the Scientific Revolution.

 Philipp Melanchthon

 Philipp Melanchthon entered Wittenberg studying theology, becoming a leading figure in the Lutheran reformation of the school.
 During this reformation, Melanchthon introduced many courses in mathematics to Wittenberg, in addition to several other universities.
-His teachings included Ptolemy's Librorum de judiciis astrologicis, and emphasized a connection between astronomical events and God.
+His teachings included Ptolemy's Libri de judiciis astrologicis, and emphasized a connection between astronomical events and God.
 In 1536, Melanchthon appointed Georg Joachim Rheticus and Erasmus Reinhold, two of his previous students, to chairs of Lower and Higher Mathematics.
-Many scholars studied under and worked alongside Melanchthon however, Rheticus and Reinhold, in addition to Caspar Peucer, were considered the most vital members of the Melanchthon circle, also referred to as the Wittenberg circle.
-The men in this circle were astronomers who, under Melanchthon’s leadership, formed analysis of Copernican theory based on theory published in De revolutionibus.
+Many scholars studied under and worked alongside Melanchthon; however, Rheticus and Reinhold, in addition to Caspar Peucer, were considered the most vital members of the Melanchthon circle, also referred to as the Wittenberg circle.
+The men in this circle were astronomers who, under Melanchthon’s leadership, thoroughly analysed Copernicus' theory, trying to refine it where deemed possible.